Nero Claudius Drusus

 Nero Claudius Drusus Germanicus (38–9 BC), commonly known in English as Drusus the Elder, was a Roman general and politician.
-He was a patrician Claudian but his mother was from a plebeian family.
+He was a patrician Claudian, but his mother was from a plebeian family.
 He was the son of Livia Drusilla and the stepson of her second husband, the Emperor Augustus.
-He was also brother of the Emperor Tiberius; the father of the Emperor Claudius and general Germanicus; paternal grandfather of the Emperor Caligula, and maternal great-grandfather of the Emperor Nero.
+He was also the brother of the Emperor Tiberius; the father of the Emperor Claudius and general Germanicus; paternal grandfather of the Emperor Caligula, and maternal great-grandfather of the Emperor Nero.